Can I Compost Citrus Fruit and Peel?

 Wednesday, 7 May 2014 | HOTBIN Composting

-All fruit skins are designed by nature to protect the seeds inside from bacteria and fungi - ie limit decomposition.
-Employ a bit of tactics- if an orange goes off and you need to throw it out, chop it in half.
-It will take far less time for bacteria to eat an orange from the inside than from the outside.
+All fruit peel/skins are designed by nature to protect the seeds inside from bacteria and fungi - ie limit decomposition.
+So if an orange goes off and you need to throw it out, this is where chopping can help as it will take far less time for bacteria to eat an orange from the inside than from the outside!